 Since our initial public offering, we have become subject to the Sarbanes-Oxley Act of 2002.
 Section 404 of the Sarbanes-Oxley Act requires that we include a report from management on the effectiveness of our internal control over financial reporting in our annual report on Form 20-F beginning with our annual report for the fiscal year ending December 31, 2015.
-In addition, beginning at the same time, our independent registered public accounting firm must report on the effectiveness of our internal control over financial reporting or had our independent registered public accounting firm an audit of our internal control over financial reporting, additional internal control deficiencies may have been identified.
+In addition, beginning at the same time, our independent registered public accounting firm must report on the effectiveness of our internal control over financial reporting.
+It is possible that, had we performed a formal assessment of our internal control over financial reporting or had our independent registered public accounting firm perform an audit of our internal control over financial reporting, additional internal control deficiencies may have been identified.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Relating to Our Business-If we fail to develop and maintain an effective system of internal control over financial reporting, we may be unable to accurately report our financial results or prevent fraud."